gabriel2761/Notes-sharing-website/README.md

-# UTS Note sharing website project
+# UTS Note Sharing Website Project

 This project was our proposal for the course [48440 Software Engineering Practice](http://handbook.uts.edu.au/subjects/48440.html) At University of Technology, Sydney.